Mibudin/tycncucsc_taball_api/README.md

 First, copy the file `config.schema.yaml` and renamed it as `config.yaml`.

 Then, change settings in this file.
-It is suggested to read and follow the explainations.
+It is suggested to read and follow the comments of explainations.

 For example, for a most limited simpleast runnable configuration file in default *MAY* like this:
 ```yaml